chrisracicot/chrisracicot/README.md

 ### Profile:

-Aspiring Software Developer with a strong foundation in software development, currently pursuing a diploma at Southern Alberta Institute of Technology (SAIT).
-Holds a Bachelor’s Degree in Communications and Culture with a minor in Economics from the University of Calgary.
+Software Developer, currently scheduled to graduate in August, 2025 with a diploma in Sogtware Development from Southern Alberta Institute of Technology (SAIT).
 Experienced in administrative roles with a proven ability to mediate communications and manage data effectively.
 Passionate about object-oriented programming and creating strong connections with others.

 ---

 ### Core Skills:

-   * Proficient in C#, Python, MySQL, Figma, Software Analysis
+   * CSharp, Java, Python, React
-   * Avid Software Analysist
+   * Git, Docker, Figma, AWS Cloud
-   * Driven by Challenging Opportunities
+   * Project Management, Software Analysis
-   * Collaborative Team Player
+   * Team-Oriented and Personable
-   * Effective Communicator with Stakeholders
+   * Receptive to Feedback

 ---